Websoft9/docker-library/docs/code_owner.md

 The elements of label are necessary: such as version,vendor,description.

+## Configure fils

+Configure files use src to mount to container

-## PHP configuration
+### PHP

 1. Docker official image or Bitnami image have different method for php configuration
 2. Docker official image need mount php_exra.ini to container
 3. Bitnami image have envs of php configuration
 4. As a reference, other php application should check if php conf.d directoy exist in container, mount php_exra.ini to this path

+### MySQL

 ## variables.json

 Every application must contain a variables.json, which contains information such as version, trademark, document reference address, and running environment requirements.

+## FAQ

-## How to use new template？
+#### How to create new application?

+Create new application must use [template](../template/), then set your file:

-### docker-compose.yml
+1. docker-compose.yml

-1. Docker image address using environment variables
+- Docker image address using environment variables
-2. Do not expose external ports in the main database and message queue of web applications
+- Do not expose external ports in the main database and message queue of web applications
-3. Each container must directly reference. env
+- Each container must directly reference. env
-4. Use after declaring volumes
+- Use after declaring volumes
-5. The configuration file volumes uses the absolute path reference of src
+- The configuration file volumes uses the absolute path reference of src

-###  .env
+2. .env

-1. Custom environment variables start with W9
+- Custom environment variables start with W9
-2. Place the environment variables of the container itself last of .env
+- Place the environment variables of the container itself last of .env
-3. All exposed ports are marked with End of _SET, users can modify them
+- All exposed ports are marked with End of _SET, users can modify them
-4. These variables must be included in .env: W9_REPO, W9_DIST, W9_VERSION, W9_ID
+- These variables must be included in .env: W9_REPO, W9_DIST, W9_VERSION, W9_ID
-5. W9_URL is an identifier that distinguishes web applications
+- W9_URL is an identifier that distinguishes web applications
-6. There are two internal ports in the web application container: W9_HTTP_PORT, W9_HTTPS_PORT
+- There are two internal ports in the web application container: W9_HTTP_PORT, W9_HTTPS_PORT
-7. The user's main database type is W9_ DB_ EXPOSE to determine
+- The user's main database type is W9_ DB_ EXPOSE to determine